alxhoff/Ath9k/README.md

 ### Booting from kernel (Not always necessary)

 My test machines run Ubuntu so I will detail the process for an Ubuntu machine.
 Arch machines are dependent on the bootloader you have chosen and, as such, harder to detail.
+This example below is for a 5.4 kernel.

 Update your initframfs and your grub.